Europe’s up-and-coming tech hubs—and how to hire in them

 What locations typically come to mind when you hear the phrase "tech hub"?
 Tel Aviv.
 London.
 New York City.
 Beijing.
 And of course, the San Francisco Bay Area (also known as Silicon Valley).

 Each of these cities has solidified itself as a center of innovation that attracts entrepreneurs, investors, and top tech talent.
-But if you’re hiring for technology roles in any of these cities, you’ll likely face a myriad of challenges in attracting and retaining talent in these competitive markets.
+But if you're hiring for technology roles in any of these cities, you'll likely face a myriad of challenges.
+In the U.S. market alone, an average of 317,700 openings are projected each year for tech occupations, making it difficult to attract and retain talent in these competitive markets.

 There might be a better way to expand your team and hire top talent: by looking beyond the usual suspects and tapping into emerging tech hubs.
 Across Europe, countries are investing in resources and infrastructure to support tech talent, creating new opportunities for businesses willing to explore new hiring frontiers.